 - UV-blocking sunglasses

-The sunscreen should have a sun protection factor (SPF) of at least 30.
+The sunscreen should have a SPF of at least 30.
 Follow these tips for applying sunscreen: